bruno-bert/arch/README.md

 loadkeys us
 ```

-2. create and label the disk
+5. Create and label the disk

 ```bash
 # list disks